tfpauly/privacy-proxy/draft-pauly-privacypass-auth-scheme.md

 T2 is unique to the client.
 This linkability is less feasible as the number of issuance events at time T2 increases.
 Depending on the "max-age" token challenge attribute, clients MAY try to augment the time between getting challenged then redeeming a token so as to make this sort of linkability more difficult.
+For more discussion on correlation risks between token issuance and redemption, see {{?I-D.ietf-privacypass-architecture}}.

 Applications SHOULD constrain tokens to a single origin unless the use case can accommodate such replay attacks.